matt-handy/TheAllCommander/README.md

 3) execCentral.bat is a script which will launch TheAllCommander server using, by default, the configuration file config/test.properties.
 Please modify this configuration file with the desired configurations, or update the script to point to a custom configuration file.

 4) To control TheAllCommander, execCommander.bat will launch a text client, which by default will connect to the locally running instance of TheAllCommander.
 There is a related project, TheAllCommanderFE which provides a very simply Angular front end for TheAllCommander, which is designed to function entirely independently.
 Note: execCommander.bat's simply local client will prompt the user for a session to choose.
 This session must be chosen quickly or the connection will time out.

+5) Launch a sample daemon.
+From agents\python -> python httpsAgent.py

 Note: TheAllCommander's default test.properties file comes with email daemon monitoring disabled for convenience, since test users are less likely to have access to a test email server.
 To re-enable, add the following lines to the the test.properties file: daemon.email.port=587